nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Almost certainly have a more different reaction, but we will see.
 Did he really miss?
 Yeah.
 Alright.
 Cool.

 And, he's gonna try again because Excellent.
 What's your Alright.
 Sick.
-Oh, Cadence is on my side.
+Oh, Cadens is on my side.
 Hard tank for the win.

 What the heck?
 Right.
 Right.
 Like, this guy is wrecking our front liners, and here you are.
 He's smaller.